-Collingwood captain Darcy Moore has failed to get to get up for Saturday night's date with modern day rival Adelaide, hobbled by a fresh injury concern.
+Collingwood captain Darcy Moore has failed to get up for Saturday night's date with modern day rival Adelaide, hobbled by a fresh injury concern.

 Having battled through ongoing calf trouble, Moore left the track early with more soft-tissue problems.